Pleased to Meet Me: Artwork and release

 The album's cover art mocks the band's transition from young punks to successful musicians with a major record deal, depicting a handshake between one person clad in a suit, starched white shirt, glitzy watch and diamond ring and the other wearing a ripped workshirt.
 Westerberg was the man in the ripped shirt, but his face was not shown in the shot used on the cover.
 Westerberg said, "That was Tommy's line.
 Whether he took it from Johnny Rotten, I don’t know.
 'Pleased to meet me, the pleasure is all yours.'
 We had to hire a hand model for the major-label rich guy because nobody in the band owned a watch."
 The self-mocking tone continues on the song, "I Don't Know", with its chorus, "One foot in the door/The other one in the gutter."

 Pleased to Meet Me was released in 1987 by Sire Records and peaked at No. 131 on the Billboard Music Chart's Top 200.
 According to Our Band Could Be Your Life author Michael Azerrad, the album sold "about 300,000 copies".

 On September 23, 2008, Pleased to Meet Me was remastered and reissued by Rhino Entertainment with 11 additional tracks consisting of studio demos, B-sides, and alternate takes.
 New liner notes were written by Peter Jesperson.

 In 2020, Rhino Entertainment released a deluxe edition that contained 3 CDs and 1 LP.

-Censorship and the "The Ledge" video
+Censorship and "The Ledge" video

-A video for “The Ledge” was rejected by MTV, whose standards department objected to the song’s narrative involving a suicide attempt.
+A video for "The Ledge" was rejected by MTV, whose standards department objected to the song’s narrative involving a suicide attempt.
 Contemporary coverage described the decision within a broader late-1980s debate on music-video content and teen suicide.